hsgubert/cassandra_migrations/README.md

 _There has not yet been a stable release of this project._

+**Warning: this README does not apply to the current release (0.0.1.pre4), since the release is outdated.
+Wait few more days!**

 # Requirements

 - Cassandra 1.2 or higher with the native_transport_protocol turned on